Debunking the Myths: The Truth About Goodwill

 people enrolled in online career courses.

-individuals participated in online workshops on resume building, conflict resolution, jobsearching, and personal branding.
+individuals participated in online workshops including resume building, conflict resolution, job searching, and personal branding.

 Product pricing as a thrift store with a mission.

 Put simply, the more revenue a store generates, the more support it can provide to those within your local community… all at no cost to the participants.
-Goodwill stores sell donated items tofund no-cost job training, career placement, and other support services for individuals overcoming barriers to employment such as physical disabilities, poverty, justice involvement, and more.
-In fact, 84 cents of every dollar spent at our stores goes into these initiatives.
+Goodwill stores sell donated items to fund no-cost career training, education, job placement and support services for individuals overcoming barriers to employment such as physical disabilities, poverty, justice involvement, and more.
+In fact, 90 cents of every dollar spent at our stores goes into these initiatives.

 And, about our CEO’s salary…